 Are Prescription Opioids Dangerous When Mixed with Alcohol and Other Medications?

-These drugs are also dangerous when taken at the same time with alcohol and other medications.
+These drugs are also dangerous when taken at the same time with the alcohol and other medications.
 Be sure to tell your doctor or health care provider about any type of other medication that you are taking before getting a prescription for an opioid drug.
-These medications that you must avoid include: Benzodiazepines (such as Xanax or Valium), Muscle relaxants (such as Soma or Flexeril), Hypnotics (such as Ambien or Lunesta) and other Opioid drugs.
+These medications that you must avoid include Benzodiazepines (such as Xanax or Valium), Muscle relaxants (such as Soma or Flexeril), Hypnotics (such as Ambien or Lunesta), and other Opioid drugs.

 What are the Effects of Addiction to Prescription Opioids?